MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 How to get OneTab data from your browsers so that you can easily import into the URL Manager application.

-Note that OneTab does allow you to export URLs in its own format, however result is not in JSON structure and also omits some metadata.
+Note that altough OneTab itself does allow you to export URLs in its own text format, the result is not in JSON structure and also omits some metadata.
+Therefore this project's own data export process is preferred.

 ## Chrome